 Prime rib is often featured as a specialty that can be enjoyed in various restaurants including Chop House, Outback Steakhouse, Longhorn and Texas Lonestar restaurant.

+Don't you just love to eat a great steak that is well prepared?
 This top of the line cut of meat is pricey even in more budget friendly restaurants, typically costing around $25 for a 16 oz steak or $20 for a 12 oz steak.